 To have the best video quality, you should set Fix quality to detailed or excellent and tune the Maximum frame rate to suit your network bandwidth.
-If you get some broken pictures in a slow network, you can set TCP protocol in Connection type for a more accurate transmission but the received images may have a lag.
+If you get some broken pictures in a slow network, you can choose TCP protocol in Connection type for more accurate transmission but the received image may have lags.
 Note that any slow connection with multiple users will impair performance.